 Archival half and quarter track IEC EQ tape machine.

-music source is Aurender W20 into PS Audio and Allnic DAC.
+music source is Aurender W20 into PS Audio, Bricasti M1 and Allnic D-5000 DAC.

 Allnic H-5000 DHT Phono, and NEW Allnic L-7000 preamp feed Allnic M-5000 or M3000 Mono Blocks.

 All cable is Purist Audio 25th Anniversary